spalomaresg/sweepstake/README.md

 ---

-### Sync match results
+### Sync match results and create fixtures

-Fetches finished match results from the football-data.org API and updates the database.
-Also recalculates points for all affected predictions.
+Fetches data from the football-data.org API:

+- **Finished matches** — updates scores and recalculates points for all affected predictions
+- **Upcoming knockout matches** — creates fixtures in the database once the API publishes the bracket (after each round completes)

 ```bash
 python manage.py sync_results